LucasDiasJorge/Rust-studies/Section 3/Enums/README.md

 ### `match` Statement
 The `match` statement is used to control flow by matching a value against different patterns.
 It ensures that all possible cases are handled, either explicitly or by using a wildcard `_`.

+### Using `Option` for Nullable Values

+In Rust, the `Option` enum is a powerful tool for representing values that may or may not be present.
+It helps avoid common issues associated with `null` values in other programming languages by explicitly handling the presence or absence of a value. `Option` has two variants:

+- `Some(value)`: Indicates the presence of a value.
+- `None`: Indicates the absence of a value.

+`Option` makes it clear which values are available and which might be absent, encouraging safer handling of potentially null data.
+Rust's `Option` enum, combined with `match` statements, offers a reliable way to deal with nullable values in a manner that’s both explicit and concise.